How To Hook Up RV Water, Electric And Waste

 When your campsite has a water supply you need to connect to it with these steps:

-- Connect your fresh water hose to the pressure regulator.
+- Connect your fresh water hose to the other end of your filter.

 - Connect the other end of your fresh water hose to the city water connection on your trailer.
+(Usually labeled as the city water inlet.)

 - Open the valve on the water spigot.